 There are two different ways to look at it.
-There is the official statement when you look at websites, official information, etc. and there is the way how people act when they feel like nobody is watching.
-For example, on dating apps, I still have conversations where I feel like I need to convince other people that have misconceptions about HIV.
+There is the official statement when you look at websites, official information, etc., and there is the way how people act when they feel like nobody is watching.
+For example, I still have conversations on dating apps where I feel like I need to convince other people who have misconceptions about HIV.
 This is mostly the case with me being undetectable.
 Some people still do not believe that this is a thing.

 But I very often receive messages with the content ‘I know I should know this but …’.
-And this sort of makes me happy because I become the person that I didn’t have, that is visible, that creates a safe space and that can just be approached with any kind of question.
+And this sort of makes me happy because I become the person who I didn’t have, who is visible, who creates a safe space, and who can just be approached with any question.

 How is the situation regarding medical support in Denmark?

 I have not heard of any kind of medical shortage, also not during the pandemic of Covid-19.
-Our medical expenses are covered by the health insurance and our social system of the Danish state.
+Our medical expenses are covered by health insurance and the social system of the Danish state.

 You have lived in Denmark, the Netherlands, and Malta.
 Do you see a difference in how those countries deal with topics around LGBT and HIV?

 Amsterdam has a culture for a sex-positive lifestyle.
-There is the red light district, so it would be weird to not talk about sex when talking about Amsterdam.
-Furthermore, sex is very much part of the local party and cultural scene.
-Which leads to more incidences of sexually transferable infections.
-Therefore it is also in the interest of the state to invest more money into information, prevention, and testing.
-Denmark does not have this in the same way and Malta has its religious roots.
+There is the Red Light District, so it would be weird not to talk about sex when talking about Amsterdam.
+Furthermore, sex is very much part of the local party and cultural scene, which leads to more incidences of sexually transferable infections.
+Therefore, it is also in the interest of the state to invest more money into information, prevention, and testing.
+Denmark does not have this in the same way, and Malta has its religious roots.
 All these things add up to how the conception of HIV is in a specific country.
-So, regarding knowledge, we have Amsterdam as first in line, Denmark is the runner-up and Malta has just recently started to get into a normal dialogue about it.
-Until this day, I am still the only person that has officially and openly talked about being HIV-positive in Malta without being anonymous.
+So, regarding knowledge, we have Amsterdam as the first in line.
+Denmark is the runner-up, and Malta has recently started to get into a normal dialogue about it.
+Until this day, I am still the only person who has officially and openly talked about being HIV-positive in Malta without being anonymous.
 I feel like I am the face of it in Malta.

 Which changes would you like to see among society around people that are HIV-positive?

-Even though people that are HIV-positive can live a good life in Europe, there are still places in the world where HIV means death.
+Even though HIV-positive people can live a good life in Europe, there are still places in the world where HIV means death.
 Which changes does the world need to end this?

 Chris, thank you very much for the interview.